agileware/au.com.agileware.scheduledccrecipients/README.md

-# Scheduled Reminder CC Recipients for CiviCRM #
+# Scheduled Reminder CC/BCC Recipients for CiviCRM #

-This extension provides extra fields on the CiviCRM Scheduled reminder screen, allowing you to send a carbon copy of the reminder to additional contacts.
+This extension provides extra fields on the CiviCRM Scheduled reminder screen, allowing you to send a carbon copy or blind carbon copy of the reminder to additional contacts.

 This allows you to, for example, send a copy of a scheduled reminder to an event coordinator when a participant signs up.

 ## Installation ##